sdat2/seager19/docs/MRes.md

 ## Part 1

-Seager et al. 2019 [1] shows that the observed trend in ENSO can be reproduced with a simple coupled physical model.
+Seager et al. 2019 [1] shows that CMIP models do not follow the observed trend in ENSO, but that this trend can be reproduced be reproduced with a simple coupled physical model.
-No sensitivity analysis is this paper.
+There was no sensitivity analysis of the model in this paper.
 Given that the model takes around 30 minutes to run at the moment, it would be quite achievable to do the number of model runs neccessary to achieve this.